toby4all/first_project_python/README.md

 # The files in this project are as follows
      #backend testing.py- post, get, update and delete method route testing.

-     #frontend testing.py- For testing route that returns html element using selenium.
+     #frontend testing.py- For testing route that returns html element using selenium for testing it..

-      #db_connector.py. for establishing connecion with the datbase using functions to perform crude operation  for the database.
+      #db_connector.py. for establishing connection with the datbase using functions to perform crude operation  for the database.
-      this functions will be exported to the server script
+      this functions will be exported to the server script. rest_app.py

       #resp_app.py- contains api server bult with Flask.
        each of the methoods in this route should return a json file on request.